Valdde/valdde.github.io/index.markdown

 ![salomkatu19_insprector](/salomkatu19_insprector.png)
 Inspector doing his job at Salomonkatu.

 Maybe there is some factor causing that people don't simply know about the of the no parking-zone.
 According to Kossila (2019) no parking zone traffic sign is particularly poorly known in Finland(x source).
 The location of the sign also raises questions.
 The sign is located immediately after the roundabout, where the drivers focus is in multiple different things at the same time.
 When turning right, the driver must look out of the pedestrians and cyclist, and it could be hard to notice the parking sign at the same time.
-Could the placement of sign cause that drivers don't notice it?
+Could the placement of sign cause that drivers don't notice it and therefore get an unpleasant surprise?
+Maybe the location of the sign could be changed to avoid the unnecessary parking fines.
+Perhaps it is too productive for the city and thus there isn't change in sight or maybe the city doesn't even know about the situation.

 [Source: https://www.hs.fi/autot/art-2000006044133.html]

 ![Salomonkatu19_driver's_view](/Salomonkatu19_driver's_view.png)
 The driver's view in the roundabout when driving from the Northwest.
-Salomonkati is located on the right.
+Salomonkatu is located on the right.

+# Conclusion

 Data exploration (ideas for plots etc.)